open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-award-for-a-lotresult">Get the award for the LotResult</a> and set the award's `.status` to 'unsuccessful'.
+[Get the award for the LotResult](operations.md#get-the-award-for-a-lotresult) and set the award's `.status` to 'unsuccessful'.

-Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/non-award-justification">authority table</a> and map it to the award's `.statusDetails`.
+Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/non-award-justification) and map it to the award's `.statusDetails`.

 ```xml
 <efac:DecisionReason>